 Spring Planting Time

 • Swiss chard

-As you can see in the picture below the area is not very healthy looking.
-It’s covered with pine straw at the moment and I plan on bringing in some mushroom compost and garden soil to mix in with my sandy soil.
-I will only work the area I want to plant.
+As you can see in the picture below, the area is not very healthy-looking.
+It’s covered with pine straw at the moment, and I plan on bringing in some mushroom compost and garden soil to mix in with my sandy soil.
+I will only work in the area I want to plant.
 I want to be able to walk in between the rows.
-We also want to remove some more of the grass to make the area a nice rectangle and I will be adding misters off of the already there sprinkler heads.
+We also want to remove some more of the grass to make the area a nice rectangle, and I will be adding misters to the already existing sprinkler heads.
 You can see one of the heads at the bottom of the picture below.

+Spring Planting Time